-Partial nephrectomy has well-established oncologic outcomes data comparable to radical nephrectomy.46-51 Radical nephrectomy can lead to an increased risk for chronic kidney disease^{52,53} and is associated with increased risks of cardiovascular morbidity and mortality according to population-based studies.54 When compared with radical nephrectomy, partial nephrectomy can achieve preserved renal function, decreased overall mortality, and reduced frequency of cardiovascular events.54-58 Patients with a hereditary form of RCC, such as VHL disease, should also be considered for nephron-sparing therapy.
-Nephron-sparing surgery has been used increasingly in patients with T1a and T1b renal tumors (ie, up to 7 cm in greatest dimension) and a normal contralateral kidney, with equivalent outcomes to radical nephrectomy.^{49,59-61} Radical nephrectomy should not be employed when nephron sparing can be achieved.
+Partial nephrectomy has well-established oncologic outcomes data comparable to radical nephrectomy.
+Addical nephrectomy can lead to an increased risk for chronic kidney disease Addical nephrectomy can lead to an increased risks of cardiovascular morbidity and mortality according to population-based studies.
+When compared with radical nephrectomy, partial nephrectomy can achieve preserved renal function, decreased overall mortality, and reduced frequency of cardiovascular events.
+Addical nephrectomy beconsidered for nephron-sparing therapy.
+Nephron-sparing surgery has been used increasingly in patients with T1a and T1b renal tumors (ie, up to 7 cm in greatest dimension) and a normal contralateral kidney, with equivalent outcomes to radical nephrectomy.
+Addical nephrectomy should not be employed when nephron sparing can be achieved.
 A more recent study showed that among Medicare beneficiaries with early-stage kidney cancer, treatment with partial rather than radical nephrectomy was associated with improved survival.62

-Studies with limited follow-up data show that the oncologic outcome for laparoscopic versus open nephron-sparing surgery appears to be similar.^{63,64} A study of oncologic outcomes at 7 years after surgery found metastasis-free survival to be 97.5% and 97.3% (P = 0.47) after laparoscopic and open nephron-sparing surgery, respectively.65
+Studies with limited follow-up data show that the oncologic outcome for laparoscopic versus open nephron-sparing surgery appears to be similar.
+63,64 A study of oncologic outcomes at 7 years after surgery found metastasis-free survival to be 97.5% and 97.3% (P = 0.47) after laparoscopic and open nephron-sparing surgery, respectively.
+65

-The goals of nephron-sparing surgery should be optimal locoregional tumor control while minimizing ischemia time to ideally less than 30 minutes.66 However, in some patients with localized RCC, nephron-sparing surgery may not be suitable because of locally advanced tumor growth or because tumor is in an unfavorable location.
+The goals of nephron-sparing surgery should be optimal locoregional tumor control while minimizing ischemia time to ideally less than 30 minutes.
+66 However, in some patients with localized RCC, nephron-sparing surgery may not be suitable because of locally advanced tumor growth or because tumor is in an unfavorable location.
 Laparoscopic, robotic, and open partial nephrectomy all offer comparable outcomes in the hands of skilled surgeons.
 Patients in satisfactory medical condition should undergo surgical excision of stage I through III tumors.